Section 508 Compliance Testing: Options & Strategies

 The Rehabilitation Act of 1973 was the first federal law to prohibit discrimination against people with disabilities.
 It was a landmark legislation, and thanks to regular updates, it remains one of the most important U.S. accessibility laws.

 In 1998, the U.S. Congress amended the law to include Section 508, which requires federal agencies to make electronic and information technology (EIT) accessible to people with disabilities.
-The act ensures that individuals with disabilities can access and use any information or technology developed or used by the federal government.
+The revised 508 standards ensure the disability community can access and use any information or technology developed or used by the federal government.
 Section 504 of the Rehabilitation Act extends those requirements to recipients of federal assistance, including most state and municipal agencies (and all federal contractors).

 Put simply, your electronic communication must be accessible if your organization does business with the U.S. government or receives federal funding or assistance.
 That applies to various types of content, including but not limited to:

-To keep your digital content and communications accessible, you need to evaluate all of your digital content and fix issues that could affect people with disabilities, including those using screen readers and other assistive technologies.
+To keep your digital content and communications accessible, you need to evaluate all your digital content and fix issues that could affect people with disabilities or impairments, including those using screen readers and other assistive technologies.

 For digital content to be considered accessible, Section 508 mandates that organizations must meet all the criteria included in the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA.
 WCAG addresses many common issues that affect people with disabilities, including missing alt text (also called alternative text), keyboard accessibility issues, missing video captions, low-contrast text, and lack of assistive technology compatibility.